kevbite/kevbite.github.io/_posts/2020-09-25-combining-two-sorted-generic-enumerables-in-csharp.md

 }
 ```

-As you can see the complexity of our code has increase dramatically, however, all our tests are still passing.
+As you can see the complexity of our code has increased dramatically, however, all our tests are still passing.

 ## Comparing the Techniques